tranvansang/express-transformer/README.md

 	})
 ```

-- Check password length and validate email format.
-More complicated, but obviously common case.
+- Check password length and validate email format, a more complicated, but obviously common case.
 ```javascript
 app.post('/signup',
 	transformer('email')